0xMartin/2W_Laser/README.md

-# 2 W Laser
+# 2 W Laser controler
-Kontroler pro 2 W laserovou diodu M140.
-PCB nabízi zakladní možnosti ovladaní (on/off, nastavení proudu tekoucího do laserové diody).
-Trimr R4 slouži pro nastaveni maximalniho produ a R3 pro regulovani proudu tekociho do diody.
-Tranzistor Q1 a laserova dioda musi mit hladič!!
+Controller for 2 W laser diode M140.
+The PCB offers basic control options (on / off, setting the current flowing into the laser diode).
+Trimmer R4 is used to set the maximum output and R3 to regulate the current flowing into the diode.
+Transistor Q1 and laser diode must have a smoother !!

-## Schéma zapojení:
+## Connection diagram:
 <div class="d-flex justify-content-center">
   <img src="./doc/circ.PNG" width="80%">
 </div>